spaulg/backbone.chromeBackgroundPageStorageAdapter/README.md

 keys to use when attaching an instance of the ChromeBackgroundPageStorageAdapter class to your models and collections.

+To do this, specify the correct options in the operations parameter passed to the constructor of ChromeBackgroundPageStorageAdapter.

+### Options

+Options are:

+* keyName - Key name passed in the request that will contain the individual action name to be performed.
+* createRecordKey - The model create record action name, as set as a value in the keyName option attribute when requesting the creation of a new record from the background page.
+* readRecordKey - The model read record action name, as set as a value in the keyName option attribute when requesting the read of an existing record from the background page.
+* updateRecordKey - The update record action name, as set as a value in the keyName option attribute when requesting the update of an existing record from the background page.
+* deleteRecordKey - The delete record action name, as set as a value in the keyName option attribute when requesting the deletion of an existing record from the background page.
+* readCollectionKey - The collection read records action name, as set as a value in the KeyName option attribute when requesting the read of existing records from the background page.
+* reqKeyName - The key name used in all requests when passing records to the background page.
+* respKeyName - The key name to expect in all responses passed back from the background page that will contain any data for records returned.
+* extraAttributes - An object of any extra static data that should be sent in the request.

 ## License

 Copyright 2013 Simon Paulger <spaulger@codezen.co.uk>